 Worried that you should put some space between you and your spouse or a co-worker who might be coming down with the flu?
 Give ’em a sniff, according to a small study in the Proceedings of the National Academy of Sciences.
 In this study, participants could identify sick versus healthy people simply by smelling their body odor and looking at photographs of their faces for visual cues, such as skin pallor.

 If you have an infection in your gums, the bacteria releases waste products such as hydrogen sulfide, which smells like rotten eggs, explains Dr. Hirsch.
 “This smell tells us that the person has gum disease, a dental abscess, or poor oral hygiene,” he says.
 “The abscess could be hidden in a crevice that is hard to find on an X-ray, but the scent can encourage your dentist to look harder and order a panoramic X-rays to find the culprit.”
-Better yet, catch gum disease early by knowing the signs.
+These are the shocking diseases that eye doctors find first.

 Infectious mononucleosis or mono strikes about 90 percent of the population worldwide; for some people, sour breath is among the first signs, Dr. Hirsch says.

 Also known as fish-odor syndrome, trimethylaminuria is a rare metabolic disorder that occurs when a person can’t digest certain foods, including eggs, liver, legumes, fish, and some vegetables.
 As the foods sit undigested in the intestines, trimethylamine builds up and is expelled in bodily fluids like sweat and saliva, Dr. Hirsch explains.
 The smell is described as similar to rotting fish, urine, days-old garbage, or rotten eggs.
 It’s not a life-threatening condition, but the unpleasant odor can lead to social isolation, depression, and emotional disorders.